Shop at Amazon.ca

 What is a steam turbine stage?

-- a stage is a pair of rotating and stationary blades (diaphragm, nozzle)
+- a stage is a pair of rotating and stationary blades (diaphragm, nozzle)- the rotating blades are attached to the rotor

 - the stationary blades (stators) are attached to the turbine casing